Skip to content

 Weight and Balance – 9/10

-It won’t be suitable for those that prefer lightweight razors.
+It won’t be suitable for those who prefer lightweight razors.

 Ease of Use – 7/10